Phase Matching for Out-of-Distribution Generalization: Experiments

-5pt \textbf{Sensitivity of Trade-off Parameter.} The hyperparameter $\beta$ controls the trade-off between the classification loss and the patch contrastive loss.
+The hyperparameter $\beta$ controls the trade-off between the classification loss and the patch contrastive loss.
 We experiment with different values of $\beta$ from the set $\left\{0.1, 0.5, 1.0, 2.0, 5.0 \right\}$.
-The results, depicted in \cref{fig:abl_beta}, show that for small $\beta$ values, there are slight oscillations.
+The results, depicted in Fig. \ref{fig:abl_beta}, show that for small $\beta$ values, there are slight oscillations.
 However, when $\beta$ is set to a large value, the training process collapses.
 The collapse might be attributed to an over-dependence on the amplitude spectrum of the ImageNet pretrained weights.
 As $\beta$ increases, the intense contrast may likely corrupt the raw representation.